Lifesavers are at the ready

-SLSQ regional operations manager Craig Holden urged swimmers to "put safety first" this summer, reminding beachgoers there had never been a drowning between SLSQ's red and yellow flags.
+SLSQ regional operations manager Craig Holden urged swimmers to "put safety first" this summer, reminding beachgoers there had never been a drowning between SLSQ's flags.

 "Each season, Queensland's volunteer surf lifesavers dedicate countless hours of their own time to watch over and protect beachgoers and, yet, every year there are still people who venture to unpatrolled locations, putting themselves and others at risk," Mr Holden said.

 "When the sun's out and the beaches are busy, it's crucial that people follow the advice of surf lifesavers and lifeguards, and only swim at patrolled beaches between the red and yellow flagged areas.
 Always remember, if lifesavers can't see you they can't save you."